Descending into Cottonwood Canyon

 However, in this very dry and warm late autumn season it

-disappears underground periodically, unable to stay on the surface with its
+disappears underground, unable to stay on the surface with its

 greatly reduced flow that sinks out of sight into the sandy streambed from time